-AdvancingPractice is a one-year intensive training program that builds on nurse practitioner (NP) and nurse midwife (CNM) academic programs to prepare recently graduated NPs and CNMs to become expert clinicians as well as nursing leaders.
+AdvancingPractice is a one-year training program that builds on nurse practitioner (NP) and nurse midwife (CNM) academic programs to prepare recently graduated NPs and CNMs to become expert clinicians as well as nursing leaders.
 Key components include:

-- Specialty Rotations:
+- Specialty Clinic:

 - Mentored Clinics:

-(2 sessions/week) During mentored clinics, work alongside an experienced PCP on episodic or acute care and mastery of procedures.
+(1 day/week) Work alongside an experienced PCP on episodic or acute care and mastery of procedures.

 - Educational Sessions: